publiplots.resolve_hatch_map

 Create a mapping from category values to hatch patterns.

-This function creates a dictionary that maps category names to specific hatch patterns, which is useful for categorical plots like barplots.
-It ensures consistent pattern assignment across multiple plots.
+Returns a dictionary that maps category names to specific hatch patterns, useful for categorical plots like publiplots.barplot() with hatch=True.
+Ensures consistent pattern assignment across multiple plots.

 Parameters:

-• values (list of str, optional) – List of category values to map to patterns.
-If None, returns empty dict.
+• values (list of str, optional) – Category values to map to patterns.
+If None, returns an empty dict.

-• mode (int, optional) – Pattern density mode (1, 2, or 3).
-If None, uses current global mode.
+• mode (int, optional) – Pattern density mode (1, 2, 3, or 4).
+If None, uses the current global mode.
 Only applicable when hatch_map is None.

 Returns: